davidzwfu/web3-arkane-provider/README.md

 ## Installation

 ### NPM
+Install and import the module in your project
 ```bash
 npm i @venly/web3-provider
 ```

-Import the module in your project

 ```javascript
 import { VenlySubProvider } from "@venly/web3-provider";
 ```